The Archive

 Richard

-has kindly provided a copy of the programme advertising the event and I have
+has kindly provided a copy of the programme and various posters advertising

 Global Village Trucking Company.